TheRealOwenRees/echecsfrance/README.md

 ## Dependencies
 - [Leaflet](https://leafletjs.com/) - a Javascript library for interactive maps
-- [Nodemailer](https://nodemailer.com/about/) - a module for Node.js applications to allow easy as cake email sending
+- [Nodemailer](https://nodemailer.com/) - a module for Node.js applications to allow easy as cake email sending

 ## Contributions
 Contributions are encouraged.
 Please open an issue to discuss your ideas.
 Add your code into a feature branch such as `feature/feature-name`.
-We utilise a [Github Flow](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-considerations) branching strategy.
+We utilise a [GitHub Flow](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-considerations) branching strategy.

 Please see the [TODO](https://github.com/TheRealOwenRees/echecsfrance/blob/main/TODO) file for a list of suggestions.